Sohype-Khaled/dynamix/README.md

 # Dynamix

-> A Vue 3 component library for building custom interfaces with Tailwind CSS, Flowbite, and more.
+> A Vue 3 component library for building custom interfaces with Tailwind CSS and more.

 ---